 And here is some stuff you didn't know and won't find on my CV

-How it all started: I was born and grew up in a suburb of Lipetsk (big industrial city in central Russia) in a house that was divided between 3 families with a Russian oven, no water or sanitation.
+How it all started: I was born and grew up in a suburb of Lipetsk (big industrial city in central Russia) in a house that was divided between 3 families with a Russian oven instead of heating, no tap water or sanitation.
 Even now there is no google street view.
 But it was on the edge of a forest and we had all the freedom to explore the world around.
 Just think about it, I had a hedgehog, craw, duck and cats as pets, baked potatoes and bread on the open fire in the forest as often as I wanted, skied or cycled for hours.

 Negotiation training: I was 2,5 when my brother was born.
 It was very exciting because i was promised that we would play together, so you can sense my degree of disappointment when Peter arrived and couldn't play with me.
 I wasn't ready to completely give up on the idea of having a sibling, but obviously wasn't happy with having a brother.
 When on some occasion we passed by a hospital I told my mother that the brother was no useful sibling and we'd better exchange him for a sister.
 Mom agreed but offered me to go and negotiate.
 So I went in, came back after a while and told my mom that unfortunately no sisters were available for exchange at the moment but I was advised to come next day.

 To be or not to be: I was in a special ballet class and apparently was quite good (or just hard working, who knows) and my mother worried that I would try to become a ballerina, so as soon as I started developing and platoed with my dance progress mom happily took me out of ballet.
-Anyway, I still love dance and still have dreams about dancing on stage
+Anyway, I still love dance and still have dreams about dancing on stage.

 Knowledge addict: I was and still is a huge nerd (I even had a medal for excellence in studying).
 Back in secondary school my passion was with chemistry, geography, ecology, history and literature.
 In high school I got seriously hooked on macro-economics and then mathematics obviously clicked too.
 At the university I couldn't get enough of studying and often took 3 instead of 1 electives and also attended bunch of open-level courses.
 Now I consume mostly podcasts and online classes.